Speed dial

-Speed dial was a function available on many telephone systems allowing the user to place a call by pressing a reduced number of keys.
+Speed dial is a telephone function allowing the user to place a call by pressing a reduced number of keys.
 This function was particularly useful for phone users who dial certain numbers on a regular basis.

 In most cases, the user stores these numbers in the phone's memory for future use.
-The speed dial numbers were usually accessed by pressing a predetermined key or keys on the phone, followed by a one or two-digit code which the user assigned to each number; however, for ease of use, on many systems a call may be placed by pressing and holding one key on the numeric keypad.
+The speed dial numbers are usually accessed by pressing a predetermined key or keys on the phone, followed by a one or two-digit code which the user assigns to each number; however, for ease of use, on many systems a call may be placed by pressing and holding one key on the numeric keypad.

-Speed dialing was also available via Custom Calling features from the Telephone Company's Central Office.
-The numbers were programmed by the subscriber through the standard telephone dial, and speed dial calls were placed by dialing simply the digit and waiting a few seconds on a standard rotary dial phone and an older 10 key Touch Tone phone, or by dialing the number and the # key to instantly connect the call on a modern 12 key Touch Tone phone.
+Speed dialing is also available via Custom Calling features from the Telephone Company's Central Office.
+The numbers are programmed by the subscriber through the standard telephone dial, and speed dial calls are placed by dialing simply the digit and waiting a few seconds on a standard rotary dial phone and an older 10 key Touch Tone phone, or by dialing the number and the # key to instantly connect the call on a modern 12 key Touch Tone phone.

 Most mobile phones used to have a contact list feature which provides similar abilities although most now have an instant call button which only requires one click.